ReesMorrison/BlogThemes/content/blog/2021-03-14-chancedeerhunter/ChanceDeer.md

-[Additional  sub-themes](  )  from a well-known movie, rock song, impressionist painting, and poem.
-For background on my [Themes from Art project](http://bit.ly/3sRXopI).
+For more sub-themes that are not derived directly from the poem, rock song, painting, and movie covered individually in posts about Chance, enjoy these [additional subthemes](https://themesfromart.com/blog/2021-03-14-chanceadditional/chanceaddl/).

 Both men took an enormous chance, the risk of blowing their brains out, in a desperate hope.
 They had to suppress raging fear as they gambled with bullets, all of which triggers a gripping cinematic thrill.